saarem-bhatti/portfolio/README.md

 ## Contact

 Feel free to reach out if you have any questions, inquiries, or just want to say hello!
-I'm always open to new opportunities and collaborations.<br />My current response time is within 2-3 working days.
+I'm always open to new opportunities and collaborations./My current response time is within 2-3 working days.

-- <b>Gmail</b>: saad.bhatti.cs@gmail.com
+- **Gmail**: <saad.bhatti.cs@gmail.com>
-- <b>Phone</b>: +1 781-692-9561
+- **Phone**: +1 781-692-9561
 - [LinkedIn](https://www.linkedin.com/in/saad-bhatti/)
 - [GitHub](https://github.com/saad-bhatti)